List of Canon products: EF and EF-S line

 See Canon EF lenses for the product line-up.

 See Canon EF-S lenses for the product line-up.

-EF-S lenses are built for APS-C 1.6x crop sensors, so it will only work with models that use this sensor size, such as: Canon EOS Digital Rebel series (300D through 750D and 760D, 100D, and 1000D through 1200D), and newer cameras in the prosumer Canon EOS Digital series (20D through 80D, 20Da, 60Da, 7D, and 7D MkII).
-When EF-S lenses are used on a 35mm (full frame) camera, the back element will hit the mirror assembly or cause massive amounts of vignetting since the sensor is bigger than the image produced by the lens.
+EF-S lenses are built for APS-C 1.6x crop sensors, so they only work with models that use this sensor size.
+When EF-S lenses are used on a 35mm (full frame) camera the back element will hit the mirror assembly or cause substantial vignetting since the sensor is bigger than the image produced by the lens.

 FD line

 See Canon FD lenses for the product line-up.

 FL line

 See Canon FL lenses for the product line-up.